 These arms have the greatest effect on the vines and the resulting quality of the fruit sample.
 With an inexperienced driver, they can be partly responsible for the breaking of posts, tearing out strainer posts, ripping out vines, and damaging the machine itself.

-A picking arm axle can break lose, resulting in the arm swinging around and beating the lower fan casing so hard that it will compress it to the point where the fan will jam solid in its housing.
+A shaker arm axle can break lose, resulting in the arm swinging around and beating the lower fan casing so hard that it will compress it to the point where the fan will jam solid in its housing.

-The preference is for only 3 to 4 picking arms per side, but the height and position of the fruiting zone will determine this.
-Using a lower number of picking arms pairs results in the shaking force applied over a smaller area, and increasing them in this force being applied over a greater area.
+The preference is for only 3 to 4 shaker arms per side, but the height and position of the fruiting zone will determine this.
+Using a lower number of shaker arms pairs results in the shaking force applied over a smaller area, and increasing them in this force being applied over a greater area.
 Pellenc recommend the arms centered at 130mm, but this can vary if required.
-Difficult early season crops would require arms centred from as low as 90mm to 110mm, whereas later in the season could see an increase from 120mm to 150mm.
+Difficult early season crops would require shaker arms centred from as low as 90mm to 110mm, whereas later in the season could see an increase from 120mm to 150mm.

-Not only does low picking arm centres significantly increase the pressure on the vine (used on early or difficult crops), it may also allow lower shaking parameters.
+Not only does low shaker arm centres significantly increase the pressure on the vine (used on early or difficult crops), it may also allow lower shaking parameters.
 An aside, an increase in the height of the lower arms to the bottom tray reduces fruit loses through the collector plates.
 It is not generally advisable to alter these heights for every individual vineyard, but an awareness of this increase your knowledge of everything that can be altered of adjusted here.

 The action of the picking arms are controlled in-cab by 5 settings.
 These are as follows: